-The Fund, as lessor, has entered into agreements with the Delaware Department of Natural Resources and Environmental Control ("DNREC"), the lessee, to finance the construction of water quality improvement projects.
+The Fund, as lessor, has entered into agreements with the Delaware Department of Natural Resources and Environmental Control ("DNREC"), the lessee, to finance the construction of water quality improvement projects totaling \$6,978,935 and \$6,367,119 as of June 30, 2020 and 2019, respectively.
+The leases call for an initial term of five years.
 The Fund has secured interest in the improvements financed with the proceeds from the lease agreements.
 Rent is payable twice annually.
 Lease payments are contingent upon DNREC receiving sufficient revenue or appropriations for the legal payment of the lease agreements.
 The leases include an option for DNREC to prepay the entire balance of the leases.
-During fiscal years 2019 and 2018, the Fund disbursed \$379,606 and \$581,380 under lease agreements, respectively.
-During fiscal years 2019 and 2018, the Fund collected \$927,797 and \$1,279,301, respectively, under the lease agreements.
+During fiscal years 2020 and 2019, the Fund disbursed \$757,020 and \$379,606 under lease agreements, respectively.
+During fiscal years 2020 and 2019, the Fund collected \$145,205 and \$927,797, respectively, under the lease agreements.